Thomas B. Needles

 Thomas Berry Needles (April 26, 1835 – June 4, 1914) was an American businessman and politician.

+Biography

 Born in Waterloo, Monroe County, Illinois, Needles went to school in Mount Sterling, Illinois.
 He then worked with his father in the mercantile business.
-He then open a store in Nashville, Washington County, Illinois and was involved with the banking business in Nashville, Illinois.
+He then open a store in Nashville, Washington County, Illinois, and was involved with the banking business there.
 Needles served as county clerk for Washington County, Illinois.

+He married Sarah L. Bliss on December 18, 1860.

 Needles was involved with the Republican Party.
 From 1877 to 1881, Needles served as Auditor of Public Accounts, State of Illinois.
 In 1881, Needles served in the Illinois State Senate.
 In 1889, President Benjamin Harrison appointed Needles United States Marshal for the Indian Territory.
 From 1893 to 1897, Needles served in the Illinois House of Representatives.
 President William McKinley appointed Needles to the Dawes Commission.

-Needles died in a hospital in Saint Louis, Missouri.
+Needles died in a hospital in Saint Louis, Missouri on June 4, 1914.